 General Data Protection Regulation (GDPR)

-GDPR (General Data Protection Regulation) is a European law which will affect all businesses and how they use personal data.
+GDPR (General Data Protection Regulation) is a European law which affects all businesses and how they use personal data.
 The regulations are extensive but are essentially all about giving consumers (ie your guests) more control of their own data.

 Full data mapping

-We are building an exhaustive map of all data handled by SuperControl.
-This will include connections with other Data Processors so that we can ensure that we have the correct Data Processing Agreements with all partners.
+We built an exhaustive map of all data handled by SuperControl, including connections with other Data Processors which ensures that we have the correct Data Processing Agreements with all partners.

-GDPR introduces much tighter rules around subscriptions.
-Your guests will need to opt-in to receive any marketing communication from you, including how you want to send this.
+GDPR introduced much tighter rules around subscriptions.
+Your guests need to opt-in to receive any marketing communication from you, including how you want to send this.
 For example, if you want to send them email marketing and a brochure this will now count as two subscription options.

-Until now SuperControl has included a standard "opt-in" tick box on every form.
-We will extend this with a new feature that lets you create your own subscription options.
+The standard "opt-in" tick box on every form in SuperControl has a feature that lets you create your own subscription options.
 When guests tick subscription options we will correctly log this consent.

 You will be able to filter by the different consent options and export data.

-We will also provide additional subscription links for channel or bookings that you add manually.
+We also provide additional subscription links for channel or bookings that you add manually.

 Guest data search

-Currently the email invitations to guests to place a review come directly from UpFront Reviews.
-This will change to come directly from you, like other booking emails.
+Prior to GDPR the email invitations to guests to place a review came directly from UpFront Reviews.
+This changed and now they come directly from you, like other booking emails.
 We hope that this will also encourage more guests to place reviews.

 Ongoing security projects

-Behind the scenes we will be carrying out a range of other security projects.
+Behind the scenes we continue to carry out a range of other security projects.
 We have a very experienced security consultant in-house who is constantly testing and improving our application and hosting environment.

 Our aim is to implement "privacy by design" across the whole company.
-Privacy and security will be at the core of any future system developments.
+Privacy and security will be at the core of all future system developments.